flashbots/mev-research/README.md

 Find out more about our research [process](process.md), ongoing [FRPs](FRPs/) and the [grants](grants.md) we issue.
 You can see more about past FRPs in the [FRP section of the Flashbots Forum](https://collective.flashbots.net/c/frp/24).

 ## Resources
+- - A complete index of publications by the Flashbots research team is in [publications.md](https://github.com/flashbots/mev-research/blob/main/publications.md), with a searchable version at [flashbots.github.io/mev-research](https://flashbots.github.io/mev-research/)
 - Access past recordings of research workshops and talks on the [Flashbots YouTube channel](https://www.youtube.com/channel/UCclbTgsnYUy3vmrptIqCmqQ)
 - A selection of research papers and posts on MEV topics can be found in our [research vault](resources.md)
 - Join the conversation on the [Flashbots Forum](https://collective.flashbots.net/)